ElianCordoba/softwareontheroad/src/content/2019-02-28-definitive-guide-s3-direct-browser-upload.md

 # Server Code - POST Multi-Part FormData

+Get a pre-signed POST policy to support uploading to S3 directly from an HTML form from browser.

-With this, you will generate a FORM and you must send all the fields in a FormData object in a **POST** request to the S3 bucket.
+With this, you will generate a **FORM** and you must send all the fields in a FormData object in a **POST** request to the AWS S3 bucket.

 **You can not use the transfer acceleration endpoint because is a CloudFront endpoint that it's not configured with the necessary CORS options and you cannot change it sadly.**

-But this is useful if you are developing a react native application and you have the needing of using a FormData or any other scenario where you must use multi-part uploads.
+But this is useful if you are developing a react native application and you have the needing of using a **FormData** or any other scenario where you must use multi-part uploads.

 For this method we rely on the `createPresignedPost` method from AWS-SDK please note the difference with the previous method. https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#createPresignedPost-property